Holidays in Retirement: A New Experience

 Shifting family dynamics and social circles.

 Tip: Explore new traditions that take into account changes with you or your relationships, and that help you celebrate the holidays in meaningful ways.
 Reflect on your vision for retirement, and how your holiday celebrations may align with this.
 Explore and discuss ideas for new traditions you can create for yourself, or with family and social connections you treasure most.
+Here are some additional tips to avoid overspending with the holidays.

 Retirement is an opportunity to create new holiday traditions that reflect your current values and lifestyle.
 Your friend’s and family’s circumstances may also mean old traditions will need to be modified.
 Involve others in brainstorming fresh ways to celebrate together, that honor where each of you are in life: “How might we celebrate Christmas differently?”
 And if circumstances mean you are spending the holidays alone, consider for yourself–how might you like to celebrate Christmas differently?